 When someone is looking for a new job, your hiring process shapes their first experience with your company.
-If that process feels slow or cumbersome, they won’t get the best impression of your organization.
-You might lose top-quality talent if the candidate accepts another job offer.
+If that process feels slow or cumbersome, they won't get the best impression of your organization.
+This is a widespread issue, with U.S. Bureau of Labor Statistics data showing less efficiency in filling job openings in recent years.
+As a result, you might lose top-quality talent if the candidate accepts another job offer.

 A detailed and thorough hiring process is critical for attracting the most qualified individuals to your organization.
 However, you need a vetting process that prioritizes speed as well as quality.
 Inefficient processes, unclear communication, and roadblocks caused by red tape can create delays that can prevent you from hiring the best candidates.